OrbicCode/Portfolio/README.md

 npm run dev
 ```

-5. Open your browser and visit http://localhost:5173 (or the port specified in the terminal by Vite).
+5. Open your browser and visit the URL displayed in the terminal (e.g., http://localhost:5173).

 ## Future